Hieukhongbietcode/LF-optimizer/README.md

 The Underwriter clock starts at the created time; the Disclosure Specialist clock starts at the assign time.

-**Working hours**

-Everything is stated in Pacific, because that is the clock the portal's own timestamps use.
-Pick the row that matches your working day:
+**Working hours** — stated in Pacific, because that is the clock the portal's own timestamps use:

 | Option | Hours counted |
 |---|---|